emirps/emirps/README.md

 </pre>
 ## Text Editor:
-I use Vim with a fairly simple 40 line .vimrc, using the font JetBrains Mono.
+I use Neovim, specifically with [NvChad](https://github.com/NvChad/NvChad)
 ## Computer specs:
 I primarily use a Windows 10 Desktop with an AMD Ryzen 3700x, 32 gigabytes of memory, 5 terabytes of storage, and an RTX 3070ti.
 I use Bash on Ubuntu On Windows or cmder as a terminal on this system.
 Secondarily, I use an Intel MacBook running MacOS 11.6.
 I use iTerm2 with Zsh and [Typewritten](https://typewritten.dev/), although you'll find me switching between that and [powerline10k](https://github.com/romkatv/powerlevel10k).